panchalaman/Data-Engineering-Journey/Data-Engineering/SQL_COURSE/Lessons/README.md

-# SQL Lessons — From Zero to Data Engineer
+# SQL Lessons — Escape the tutorial loop

 This is a complete SQL course built around a real dataset of job postings.
 Every query here runs against DuckDB with a star schema of job postings, companies, and skills data.